Where “good enough” is NOT good enough!

-1. I've turned sixty five and I have started to bury my friends.
+1. I've turned sixty nine and I have started to bury my friends.
 My very best friend of forty years died on election day.
 Two others in the month before or after.

 2. My insurance has taken a quantum leap that means , in effect, I would be working to support them.
 I now know why they own the large buildings like the Prudential Center

 3. These stoves seem to be getting heavier.
 I need help now to haul even the smaller ranges up a flight of stairs.

 4. Time is much more important than money right now .
 Someone else is catching the fish, I have cars to restore, dogs to walk, and sunsets to be viewed.

 You will see that many of the stoves on this site are sold.
 I do have around 250 right now in stock and we are restoring as fast as possible but cannot catch up.
 Folks have realized that a wood range may be very important one of these days and are buying now.
 If you see one you like you can order now and pick it up when it is done.
 Deposits; We do not take deposits.
 You tell us what stove you want, we restore it, then you decide if you like the stove.
 If you do not like the stove you are free to walk away.